pabtomas/dotfiles/navy/doc/05_body.md

 - **type**: list
 - **required**: false
 - **default**: `[]`
-- **description**: Navy uses as many process as possible and runs a request (or command) as soon as possible.
+- **description**: Navy uses as many process as possible and runs a task as soon as possible.
 So this is here that you can schedule the Navy execution.
-You can let this list empty but that means that you do not mind that the matching request or command runs first.
+You can let this list empty but that means that you do not mind that the matching request runs first.
 This attribute takes a list of ID.
-Navy will run the request after the requests and commands listed here will end their execution.
+Navy will run the request after the tasks listed here will end their execution.

 ### `Body.errexit`